 The Australian Government established the Forest Industry Advisory Council (FIAC) in October 2014 to provide advice from a cross-section of industry participants on issues affecting Australia’s forestry sector.

 Consistent with its terms of reference, FIAC will provide advice to the Australian Government on:

 FIAC is co-chaired by Senator the Hon.
-Anne Ruston, Assistant Minister for Agriculture and Water Resources, and Mr Rob de Fégely, a well-respected forest industry expert and leader.
-The co-chairs are supported by nine other members and four observers with expertise from across the forestry sector.
+Anne Ruston, Assistant Minister for Agriculture and Water Resources, and Mr Rob de Fégely, a well-respected forest industry member.
+The co-chairs are supported by ten other members and four observers with expertise from across the forestry sector.